-Professional hairdressing colours are often labeled with numbers or combinations of numbers and letters:
+Professional hairdressing colours are often labelled with numbers or combinations of numbers and letters:

-> - Number before the slash (or decimal point, dash, dot) - an indicator of color level.
+- Number before the slash (or decimal point, dash, dot) - an indicator of color level.

 - The first number after the slash - an indicator of color shade.

 - The next number after the slash - an indicator of color reflection.

 1) Level of Color